TI-84 Plus series: Equipment

 Texas Instruments has released a variety of equipment for its graphing calculators.
 Even though only the Calculator-Based Ranger 2 features a USB port, the TI-84 Plus series can connect to older Texas Instruments equipment using its serial link port.
 Since the newer TI-84 Plus CE series does not have this port, it is not compatible with most of this equipment.

 ViewScreen

-The ViewScreen is an LCD display panel and projection system that mirrors the display of a calculator; it was first introduced in 1993, and there have been several models since.
-Unlike most other equipment, it does not use the link port, (Note: Link port, as used here, refers to the serial "I/O" link port on all TI-84 Plus series calculators, not the ViewScreen interface link port that only exists on ViewScreen-compatible variants.) so it is only compatible with ViewScreen variants of Texas Instruments calculators.
+The ViewScreen is an LCD panel and projection system that mirrors the display of a calculator; it was first introduced in 1993, and there have been several models since.
+Unlike most other equipment, it does not use the link port.
+(Note: Link port, as used here, refers to the serial "I/O" link port on all TI-84 Plus series calculators, not the ViewScreen display port.)
 However, there is a dongle—the Presentation Link Adapter—that allows a standard TI-84 Plus to connect to a ViewScreen panel.